Redocly/redocly-cli/docs/configuration/index.md

 ### Split up the configuration file

 As your config file grows, you may want to split it into multiple parts.
-That is possible by using references in a config similar to how they are used in OpenAPI descriptions:
+Splitting a config file is possible by using references in a config similar to how they are used in OpenAPI descriptions:

 ```yaml
 extends: